springdev28/laravel-portfolio/README.md

 ## Acknowledgments

-Thanks to *Uygar Özesmi*, the founder of Good4Trust.org, for inspiring me to start on this journey and providing me necessary tools.
+Thanks to [Uygar Özesmi][https://www.linkedin.com/in/uygarozesmi/?originalSubdomain=tr], the founder of Good4Trust.org, for inspiring me to start on this journey and providing me necessary tools.
-Inspired by hands-on, project-first learning methods.

 ---